 - 1. The HRA will inspect the property to determine if the change is justified. - 2.
 The HRA may authorize changes that meet Program eligibility criteria when necessary.
 Authorization will be given by the HRA signing the amendment request certificate. - 3.
-In no case will the amount of the loan exceed the maximum loan amount, except in the cases of accessibility loans, Lead Based Paint issues, or where serious health or welfare conditions warrant a greater amount.
+In no case will the amount of the loan exceed the maximum loan amount.
+In case of Lead Based Paint issues, or where serious health or welfare conditions warrant a greater amount, scope of work will be adjusted by the HRA. - 4.
+The HRA reserves the right to make adjustments to the final loan amount on the Repayment Agreement based on the actual disbursements of the project.